learn-co-curriculum/react-hooks-babel-and-react/README.md

   React.createElement("h3", null, [user.firstName, user.lastName].join(" ")))
 );
 ```

+_Don't worry if the syntax above is unfamiliar.
+The sentiment you want to take
+away is that code in the first block, (which looks like some abomination between
+HTML and plain JavaScript), was transformed into valid JavaScript syntax in the
+second block after Babel had a go at it._

 While you don't **strictly** need Babel as a dependency when writing React
 code, not having it means you have to write in the non-JSX syntax seen in the